cheater/articles/first-haskell-script.md

 	main = loop known_friends
 	-- The main program

 What we are doing here is called "in-band signaling"; this is a term which comes from the world of radio, information theory, and communication.
 It means selecting a special value of our type, and using it with additional semantics.
 Naturally, no one will have a name which consists of the empty string; However, it's not so great to use in-band signaling if our values are less predictable; for example, how do we use in-band signaling when returning a number?
 We could use some huge number, but that breaks when someone uses that specific number; bad idea.
-Additionally, other programmers who use our function might not be aware of those special semantics; this is expressed tersely by stating that the semantics of a value should be encoded in its type.
-That is, a number is a number, and a string is a sting.
-That's all.
+Additionally, other programmers who use our function might not be aware of those special semantics; this is summed up by stating that the semantics of a value should be encoded in its type.
+That is, a number is a number, and a string is a sting, and that's all.
+Full stop.
 Finito.

-To do this properly, we can use *oyt-of-band signaling*.
+To do this properly, we can use *out-of-band signaling*.
 In some languages we could throw an exception; Haskell can do that, but let's not do that just yet.
 We could also return a pair, where the first element is the status, and the second element is the actual value being returned.
-That's stupid, though.
-Finally, many languages allow you to return None, Null, or False in place of the string; it's a form of polymorphism.
+That's stupid, though; what do we return as the actual value if we don't want to return anything?
+The implementation of our type's semantics could leak out to the user code of the users still keep on relying on *that* as a sentinel value.
+Finally, many languages allow you to return *None*, *Null*, or *False* in place of the string; it's a form of polymorphism.
 Haskell's functions can only return one type; if they return a string in one place, it has to be a string everywhere else too or the program won't even compile.
-However, we can create new types in Haskell.
-One way to create a special type is using *Maybe*.
+The good thing is we can create new types in Haskell.
+Kinda how classes in many object oriented languages end up being used, except Haskell types don't have the inheritance drama; additionally, they're just as good as *str* in Python or *int* in C++ and aren't second-category citizens like classes in those languages are.
+One way to create a special type is using the keyword *Maybe*.

 Before we go on, let's transform our *loop* function a bit:
 	loop friends = do